 CONTROL REGISTER 0

 DATA BIT DESCRIPTION

-31-0 IO63-IO32
+31-0 1063-1032

 The upper 32 bits of the 64 IO lines are controlled through this port.
 The port is long word aligned and responds to byte, word, and long word accesses.
 The port is read-write capable.
 The port is on the control side of the IO lines.
 The read data will match the write data.
-The IO controls are active low because the outputs control the output enables of the drivers.
+The IO controls are active low.
 When high, the output for that line is off allowing the pull-ups on board to create a '1' on that line unless some other driver is active.
 The IO line side of the port is available through the IO read-back port.